Archive for the 'guest posts' Category

 What happened to Bush’s Cadillac One?

-As recorded by a viewer of the motorcade and posted to YouTube [jump to 3:15 point to get to the main event]:
+As recorded by a viewer of the motorcade and posted to YouTube:

 It apparently sputtered to a stop.
 It broke down, right there, on via del Tritone (near the Trevi fountain) in Rome, in the middle of the motorcade.
 He was ripe picking for a sharp shooter too; no wonder the police were pushing people further back, off of the street.
 It looks like the solution was to switch limos, because he got out of the limo with Mrs. Bush and climbed into another one.

 This is a very special car.
 If it is a mechanical failure, then the manufacturers have a lot of explaining to do.
 His visit to Rome had been preceded by a large security operation (perhaps inconsistently).
 The Tiber was dragged.
 The sewers were searched.
 Squares were cleared and roofs occupied.
-The presidential motorcade Continue reading ‘Amara Graps: What happened to Bush’s Cadillac One?’
+The presidential motorcade […] Click to continue reading this post

 Sabine Hossenfelder: My Inspiration